top of page

 1. Administer and implement Program activities in accordance with the PRCS/TRCS policies.

-2. Prepare the drafts for annual and quarterly work-plans; monitor work-plan implementation and inform the Country Manager of any foreseeable delays or changes in a timely manner.
+2. Prepare the drafts for annual and quarterly work plans; monitor work-plan implementation and inform the Country Manager of any foreseeable delays or changes in a timely manner.

 4. Represent PRCS/TRCS by attending and contributing to inter-agency (health and other relevant) cluster meetings, and contributing to the continuing evolution of the UN-led strategy for Kashmir.

-6. To lead, prepare and facilitate the capacity-building plane for the local Red Crescent and local NGOs in the field of Psychosocial Support.
+5. To organize capacity-building training activities for local govt. line departments and counterparts 6.
+To lead, prepare and facilitate the capacity-building plan for the local Red Crescent and local NGOs in the field of Psychosocial Support.

 7. Prepare a variety of financial and narrative monthly and quarterly reports on program activities and operations and gather statistical data as needed or requested